 In this image (above), the pericardium (green) connects to the sternum (breast bone), C6, C7 and T1 vertebrae (neck), and the diaphragm for support.
-If any of those connections are tight or “out of place” then it will twist, compress or pull the pericardium and cause the heart to not work well.
+If any of those connections are tight or “out of place,” then it will twist, compress, or pull the pericardium and cause the heart to not work well.

-If you goal is longevity and vitality, then get on a workout treatment program that works on your body from all different angles, including your posture and structure.
+If your goal is longevity and vitality, then get on a workout treatment program that works on your body from all different angles, including your posture and structure.
 The benefits to your entire being are numerous… because it’s not just working out, it’s building a foundation for a better life.

 Find out more @